HoudiniGraphql/houdini/README.md

 ## 🕹&nbsp;&nbsp;Example

-For a detailed example, you can check out the todo list in the [example directory](./example) or the [final version](https://github.com/HoudiniGraphql/intro/tree/final) of the
+For a detailed example, you can check out the [example-sveltekit-todo](https://github.com/HoudiniGraphql/example-sveltekit-todo) or the [final version](https://github.com/HoudiniGraphql/intro/tree/final) of the
 Pokédex application from the [Getting Started guide](https://www.houdinigraphql.com/intro).

 ## 📚&nbsp;&nbsp;Documentation